dylanbeattie/dylanbeattie.net/_articles/the-cost-of-code/index.md

 ![A slide showing information about Dylan Beattie](slide003.png)

-I’m a cis het English white guy, my pronouns are he/him, and yes, I am aware that means [I live my life on the lowest difficulty setting](https://whatever.scalzi.com/2012/05/15/straight-white-male-the-lowest-difficulty-setting-there-is/).
+I’m a cis het English-speaking white guy, my pronouns are he/him, and yes, I am aware that means [I live my life on the lowest difficulty setting](https://whatever.scalzi.com/2012/05/15/straight-white-male-the-lowest-difficulty-setting-there-is/).
 A brief content warning: this talk includes some discussion of road traffic accidents and aeroplane crashes; if that’s something any of you find difficult to discuss, feel free to leave or cover your ears or whatever works for you.
 I won’t be offended.

 Right.
 I’m here today to talk about a very simple question: what does code cost?